 If so, congratulations.
 Because you’re right.
 You still need to do what’s called “isolating the effect of the training program.”
 This means controlling the effect that other variables might have had on the KPI so you can determine how much of the change is due to the training program.
 For example, in the first case, the rise of net profits after the training program might have been the result of a simple price change or a new advertising campaign.
 And, the decrease in safety incidents in the second example might have been the result of the installation of a bunch of new machine guards.

-[Post-publication edit: we’ve now completed the promised article about isolating the effects of your training program.]
+As a result of all this, we’ve also written an article about isolating the effects of your training program.

-In addition, you may find this related post that looks at providing graphic evidence that a training program has had a desired effect within a manufacturing training setting, providing examples based on safety, production efficiency, and quality, interesting.
+In addition to what we’ve said above, you may enjoy this related post that looks at providing graphic evidence that a training program has had a desired effect within a manufacturing training setting, providing examples based on safety, production efficiency, and quality.

 Conclusion: Demonstrating that a Training Program Has Affected a Business KPI